Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Use of Fermat Components

 End users pay Fermat Component's developers with fermats to be able to use their plug-ins, GUI components, skins, language packages, etc. Developers defines a Micro-Use-License for each components.
 Products like Wallets or Financial APPs use these components, so the cost for using these products is the sum of the cost of the Micro Use Licenses defined by each developer involved.
-This is the way how developers are paid for mantaining their components.
+This is the way how developers are paid for developing and mantaining their components.

 #### Technical Support

-End users pay with fermats to receive personalized technical support from Fermat Component's developers.
+End users pay with fermats to receive personalized technical support from Fermat APPs's developers.

 <br>
 ## Fermat Blockchain